Search

 Session Descriptions

-Select the day and click on the title to show the full description
+Select the day and click on a title to show the full description.

 Panel of Current Developments: New Laws, New Regulations and How They Are Practically Applied